1964 United States presidential election in Alaska: Analysis

 Despite Johnson's landslide, Alaska came out of the 1964 election as 4.63 percent more Democratic than the nation at large on a two-party basis, and Johnson's 31-point margin is the second-largest by a presidential candidate of either party, only surpassed by Ronald Reagan in his 1984 landslide.
 This is also the only time any presidential candidate has won every single borough in the state.
 Had Goldwater won the state, Alaska would have never voted Democratic, and it would constitute the Republicans' longest voting streak up to the present day.

 As of the 2024 presidential election, this is the only time that Matanuska-Susitna, Wrangell, Southeast Fairbanks Census Area, and Ketchikan Gateway voted for a Democratic candidate.
 The Aleutians East, Bristol Bay, Fairbanks North Star, Kodiak Island, and Denali have also not voted Democratic since.
-Anchorage would not vote for the Democratic candidate again until 2020.
+Dillingham and Yukon–Koyukuk Census Areas would not vote for the Democratic candidate again until 1980, Haines Borough would not vote for the Democratic candidate again until 1992, Aleutians West Census Area and Lake and Peninsula Borough would not vote for the Democratic candidate again until 1996, and Anchorage would not vote for the Democratic candidate again until 2020.

 Alaska was one of three states that voted with a certain party for the first time in this election, the other two being Vermont (which also had never gone to a Democrat before) and Georgia (which hadn't gone to a Republican before)--though these two had been states for much longer than Alaska, which had only participated in one previous presidential contest, and broke a streak lasting more than a century.